wuX4an/guts/README.md

 git clone -b start --depth 1 https://github.com/wux4an/guts <Name of your proyect>
 ```

+> [!TIP]
+> If you name your project " . " it will use the same directory you are in.

 ### Roadmap
 - I want to make a cli tool that downloads the tools from the respective CDN'S, also does other things like build in release mode etc.